-“So, we make contact first,” Pilot maneuvers us over some debris, before she angles us towards the landing bay.
+“So we make contact first.”
+Pilot maneuvers us over some debris before angling towards the landing bay.
 She’s not wrong, it’s still fairly intact, but there’s a gaping hole in the bulkhead doors.
 At least that gives us access.
 Who am I kidding?
 I’m as relieved by that as I am by being sacrificed.
-If there wasn’t a hole in the door, we’d have to find another way in, and that may lead to us not being able to find any way in.
-Then we could just go back.
+If there wasn’t a hole in the door, we’d have to find another way in, and that may have led to us not being able to find one at all.
+Then we could have just gone back.

 “Can you change my frequency?”
 Pilot asks Ace.

 “Right.”
 He messes with some of the dials.
 How should I know what they are?
 I’m a firefighter, not a space explorer.
 As soon as he finds the right frequency, the SOS message hisses over the radio.
 It’s playing right through the screaming again.
 It’s not fraying my nerves at all.
 Not one bit.

 “Sister—” Pilot begins, then glances at Ace for help.

 “—If there’s anyone aboard, please respond,” Ace finishes for her.
 Her finger slips from the transmitter with a click, and then we fall silent.
 The SOS message continues to play.
 We wait through a full two cycles of the message before Pilot raises her radio to her mouth again.

 “Sister, please respond,” she practically begs.
 As she clicks the transmitter off again, our hearts seize.
 But then the SOS message returns.
 Ace exchanges a look with Pilot for only a moment.
 His gaze returns to our ship.